andrewsafa/kitcho-family/RAILWAY_DEPLOYMENT_GUIDE.md

 2. Click "Deploy Now"
 3. Select the main branch
 4. Wait for the deployment to complete

+The deployment process typically takes 2-5 minutes, depending on Railway's current load and the complexity of your application.

 ## Step 6: Set Up Custom Domain (Optional)